dev-mahmoudhamed/Smart_Agriculture_System/README.md

 ### Features

 - **Mobile Application**: A Flutter app for farmers to monitor and manage their crops, soil, and weather conditions.
-- **Backend System**: A .NET Core API for handling data related to plants, soils, diseases, and weather forecasts.
-- **Data Analysis**: Integration with MongoDB for data storage and analysis.
+- **Backend System**: A .NET Core API for handling data related to plants, soils, diseases, and weather forecasts and store it in MongoDB for data storage

 ## Project Structure